pnnl/ANIMATE/design/api_design.md

 `class VerificationCase`

-- [x] `__init__('_case: Dict_, file_path: str')`
+- [x] `__init__('_cases: Dict_, json_case_path: str')`

   Instantiate a verification case class object and load verification case(s) in `self.case_suite` as a Dict. keys are automatically generated unique id of cases, and values are the fully defined verification case Dict.
-The `case` and `file_path` arguments must be valid.
+The `cases` and `json_case_path` arguments must be valid.
 If one argument is invalid, the class is terminated with an error message regardless of the other arguments validity.

   - **Parameter**
-    -_case_: (optional) Dict. case dictionary that includes verification items.
+    -_cases_: (optional) A list of Dict. dictionary that includes verification case(s).
-    -_file_path_: (optional) str. path to the verification case file.
+    -_json_case_path_: (optional) str. path to the verification case file.
 If the path ends with `*.json`, then the items in the JSON file are loaded.
 If the path points to a directory, then verification case item JSON files are loaded.

 - [x] `load_verification_cases_from_json(`_json_case_path: str_`)`